kornelski/http-cache-semantics/README.md

 `options.cacheHeuristic` is a fraction of response's age that is used as a fallback cache duration.
 The default is 0.1 (10%), e.g. if a file hasn't been modified for 100 days, it'll be cached for 100*0.1 = 10 days.

+### `storable()`

+Returns `true` if the response can be stored in a cache.
+If it's `false` then you MUST NOT store either the request or the response.

 ### `satisfiesWithoutRevalidation(request)`

 If it returns `true`, then the given `request` matches the original response this cache policy has been created with, and the response can be reused without contacting the server.

-Note that you can't return the old response as-is.
-The old response must be cleaned up (remove hop-by-hop headers such as `TE` and `Connection`) and updated (add `Age` or rewrite `max-age`, etc.).
+Note that the old response can't be returned without being updated, see `responseHeaders()`.

 If it returns `false`, then the response may not be matching at all (e.g. it's for a different URL or method), or may require to be refreshed first.

-### `storable()`
+### `responseHeaders()`

-Returns `true` if the response can be stored in a cache.
-If it's `false` then you MUST NOT store either the request or the response.
+Returns updated, filtered set of response headers.
+Proxies MUST always remove hop-by-hop headers (such as `TE` and `Connection`) and update response age to avoid doubling cache time.

 ### `stale()`